Tystr12/C-programming/README.md

 - Handling SIGINT (CTRL+C) safely
 - CLI user interface design

-This is more advanced than typical beginner C projects and looks great in a portfolio — especially for systems programming or backend-focused roles.

 ## 📄 Planned Improvements (Future Work)

 Optional ideas if you want to expand: